cvsync/TransparentGlass/README.md

 The Minecraft resource pack ``Transparent Glass'' , which replace glass blocks/panes with the very simple transparent one.

 ## Latest Version
-1.10.0
+1.11.0

-## For Java Edition (1.19.3 and above) users
+## For Java Edition (1.19.4 and above) users
 1.)
 Download TransparentGlass.zip

 2.)
 Put it into C:\Users\\\<Username\>\AppData\Roaming\.minecraft\resourcepacks

+## For Java Edition (1.19.3) users
+Try the version 1.10.0.
+These files are stored the directory '1.10.0'.

 ## For Java Edition (1.19/1.19.1/1.19.2) users
-Try the version 1.8.0.
+Try the version 1.9.0.
 These files are stored the directory '1.9.0'.

 ## For Java Edition (1.18/1.18.1/1.18.2) users
 Try the version 1.8.0.
 These files are stored the directory '1.8.0'.